afloury/vue-ui-lib-monorepo/README.md

 pnpm dev
 ```

-Import the component in a view `HomeView.vue`
+10. Import the Component in a View

+In `HomeView.vue`:

 ```vue
 <script setup lang="ts">